Plan it Out

 If “dinner party” sounds a lot like “wine” to you, search for biodynamic wines that are low-impact on the planet.
 Make sure you recycle those wine bottles though!
 Plus, keep everyones wine chilled all night with insulated wine tumblers!

 Clean Up Green

 Whether you’re giving leftovers to guests that night, keeping them in your fridge for a snack, or having a Black Friday leftover party, you’re gonna want to keep them fresh.
 For items like soup and gravy, try a stainless steel food canister, vacuum sealed for maximum taste the next day.
 Cover your bowls, dishes, and pies with Bee’s Wrap, a natural alternative to plastic wrap that also keeps bread and cheese ready to eat.
-For everything else, toss the leftovers into a molded bamboo bowl, with an easy on and off lid for simple storing and snacking.
 Our favorite leftover hack?
 Stasher’s silicone bags.
 They’re freezer safe, oven safe, sous vide safe, dishwasher safe, and come in a variety of sizes to stash everything from leftover turkey to the smallest of snacks.

 That’s a Wrap!

 The house is clean, bellies are full, and leftovers are ready in the fridge.
 Another holiday season for the books, but with a green twist!
 Now that you’ve got the skills for sustainable holiday hosting, share what you’ve learned with friends and family for maximum impact.
 Together we can encourage the people in your life to carry the new tradition of sustainable holiday parties to this new year!